Science & Technology

 What is an invasive species?

 An invasive species is any organism whose native habitat is in another native locale other than its current one, causing damage either environmentally or economically.
-Most of these species have often been moved along transported unintentionally, but they also can be introduced on purpose for agriculture or to control pests.
+Most of these species have often been moved along and transported unintentionally, but they also can be introduced on purpose for agriculture or to control pests.
 Most such species have thrived in their new home because they have few or no natural predators, ideal environmental conditions, or reproduce rapidly.

 How Invasive Species Spread